Rao Surtan Deora

-Maharao Surtan Singh Deora was the Maharao of the princely state of Sirohi in present-day Rajasthan from 1572 until his death.
-A member of the Deora branch of the Chauhan Rajputs, he was the adopted son of Rao Man Singh II.
-He was coronated at the age of 12.
-Surtan stayed hostile to the ruling foreign powers in India.
+Rao Surtan Singh Deora was the Deora Chauhan ruler of the small chieftaincy of Sirohi bordering western Mewar in present-day Rajasthan from the year 1572 until his death he was the adopted son of Rao Man Singh II.
+He was crowned at the age of 12.Rao Surtan stayed hostile to the ruling foreign powers in India.
 He was well known for defending Sirohi from the Mughal Empire.
 He secured his position after an initial succession dispute and spent his reign defending Sirohi’s autonomy, overseeing public works, and maintaining traditional feudal grants.

 Early life and accession

 Surtan Singh was born in 1558 into the Deora branch of the Chauhan clan to Bhan Singh of Nandia.
 He was grandson of Randheer Singh a grandson of Rao Lakha of Sirohi.
 Upon the death of his adoptive father, Man Singh II, in 1572, he was formally adopted and proclaimed heir to the throne of Sirohi.
 His accession was contested by his chief minister, Bija Singh, leading to an eight-month dispute before Surtan Singh’s position was confirmed.